World Deaf Leadership

 Field of Study: International Development

-I am Rian Gayle, a 2005 WDL scholarship recipient from Kingston, Jamaica who completed the scholarship in May 2010 with a MA in International development.
-Thanks to the several opportunities to develop my skills, educational background and gained experiences, that the WDL scholarship afforded, I was able to return to Jamaica and get right to work.
-I was involved in the Deaf Drivers for Equality campaign to lobby for drivers licenses for Deaf Jamaicans.
-It was a success as the law was later changed to allowed deaf persons to obtain drivers' licenses with fewer barriers.
-I am passionate about the Deaf community in which I grew up in and felt a deep urge to contribute in any ways I can.
-I did that by presenting about the Conventions on the Rights of Persons with Disabilities to several deaf leaders in Jamaica to sensitize them about their rights as a deaf person.
-I also attended a few school to play the role of a motivational speaker.
+I am Rian Gayle, a 2005 World Deaf Leadership (WDL) scholarship recipient from Kingston, Jamaica, who completed the scholarship in May 2010 with an M.A. in International development.
+Thanks to the opportunities to develop my skills and gain more education and life experiences that the WDL scholarship afforded, I was able to return to Jamaica and get right to work.
+I was involved in the Deaf Drivers for Equality campaign, successfully lobbying for Deaf Jamaicans to be permitted to obtain drivers licenses.
+I am passionate about the Deaf community in which I grew up, and felt a deep urge to contribute in any way I can.
+I did that by presenting about the Convention on the Rights of Persons with Disabilities (CRPD) to several deaf leaders in Jamaica.
+I was also a motivational speaker at a number of schools.

-I also played an instrumental role in the establishing of the new Deaf Sports Jamaica organization which aims to use sporting activities to develop the deaf community for the better.
-I also established my own organization, Miss Deaf Jamaica to use beauty pageant to attract young deaf ladies then put them through a 1 month course to educate them about job-hunting, self-development and to encourage them to be advocates, leaders, and ambassadors.
+I also played an instrumental role in establishing the new Deaf Sports Jamaica organization, which aims to use sporting activities to develop the deaf community for the better.
+I also established my own organization, Miss Deaf Jamaica, to use a beauty pageant to attract young deaf ladies, then put them through a one-month course to educate them about job-hunting, self-development, and how to be advocates, leaders, and ambassadors.
 I successfully launched Miss Deaf Jamaica organization with a well-executed beauty pageant on December 18, 2010 with eight contestants.

-Through Miss Deaf Jamaica, I am able to employ a few of the strategies from the project that I designed through WDL which was to tackle unemployment within the deaf community.
-After successfully launching the Miss Deaf Jamaica organization with a well executed beauty pageant on December 18, 2010 with 8 beautiful contestants, I updated/designed the resumes of those contestants who are currently unemployed and send it out to several entities to seek jobs for them.
+Through Miss Deaf Jamaica, I have been able to employ some of the strategies from the project that I designed through WDL, which was to tackle unemployment within the deaf community.

-My current job position is Research Officer within the Jamaica Association for the Deaf which is a NGO in Jamaica that serves Deaf Jamaicans.
+My current job position is Research Officer within the Jamaica Association for the Deaf, which is a non-governmental organization in Jamaica that serves Deaf Jamaicans.
 A few of my responsibilities are:

 - Collecting and researching information to set up a new "Deaf Library" at the head office that can be used to implement future projects.

-- Collect data to build the contents of a new Deaf Study Curriculum to be used in Deaf schools across Jamaica around summer of 2011.
-This project is being sponsored by the Organization of American State.
+- Collecting data to build the contents of a new Deaf Study Curriculum to be used in Deaf schools across Jamaica.
+This project is being sponsored by the Organization of American States.

-- Leads the designing of a CRPD DVD which would simplify the CRPD through sign language on videos to conduct awareness about deaf rights.
-This is a project sponsored by the AUSAID.
+- Leading the design of a CRPD DVD in sign language that would help deaf viewers become more aware of deaf rights.
+This is a project sponsored by the Australian Agency for International Development.

-- Helping with other projects which research is needed and the writing of proposals.
+- Helping with other projects where research is needed, and the writing proposals.